Johann Rupert leads donors’ charge against Stellenbosch University chair

-Johann Rupert has teamed up with the erstwhile chancellor of Stellenbosch University and former justice of the Constitutional Court Edwin Cameron in a bid to oust council chair Nicky Newton-King in a move underscoring the power university donors have on institutions.
+Johann Rupert has teamed up with the erstwhile chancellor of Stellenbosch University and former Constitutional Court justice Edwin Cameron in a bid to oust council chair Nicky Newton-King in a move underscoring the power university donors have on institutions.

 In a joint statement published on Tuesday, the two men said Newton-King was no longer fit for purpose to lead the university, adding she had lost the support of the powerful cohort of donors.

-Rupert is the country’s wealthiest person, with wealth estimated at $16.8bn.
+Rupert is the country’s wealthiest person, with wealth estimated at $16.8bn (R273.56bn).
 He is the university’s alumnus and former chancellor.

 The position of Newton-King came under peril in 2024 after a scathing report by retired Constitutional Court justice Johann Kriegler called into question her and former rector and vice-chancellor Wim de Villiers’ sincerity over the contentious closure of the Wilgenhof men’s residence.